 In total, we paid 760 CHF for the trip.
-This is including the transportation, the 6 nights stay, the food, the shopping and the entertainment.
+This is including transportation, the 6 nights stay, the food, the shopping, and the entertainment.
 For two people, I think it is pretty great :)

 To save some money, we packed our lunch with us on both days of travel.
 This was to avoid having to pay very expensive, and bad, food in a train station between two train trips.

 We did not spend a lot on food.
 We were already used to French food and as thus did not splurge a lot on the new food.
 And we ate a lot at breakfast from the hotel and mostly only had dinner.
 The most expensive dinner we had was about 46 CHF.
 We still had a very good French salad with foie gras for instance:

 We still did some shopping.
 Indeed, France is cheaper than Switzerland.
 But what country isn’t?
 So we ended up buying a few things that we needed.
 For instance, I needed nice shorts to wear to work.
 So I got two pairs of shorts for 30 EUR.
 This is significantly cheaper than Switzerland :) Mrs the Poor Swiss also bought a few gifts for friends and a few clothes for her.